Runaway bride case: Aftermath and lawsuit

 On May 22, 2006, People magazine reported that Wilbanks and Mason had officially called off their engagement.

 According to the BBC, Jennifer Wilbanks sold the media rights to her story to a New York City company for $500,000.
 Wilbanks did not offer to repay the whole cost of the search for her, which totaled almost $43,000.

 In September 2006, Wilbanks filed a lawsuit against her ex-fiancé, claiming that while she was hospitalized and under medication, she granted Mason power of attorney to negotiate the sale of the couple's story to a publisher in New York.
 According to her, Mason negotiated a deal for $500,000 and then used the money to buy a house, in his name only, from which he later evicted Wilbanks.
 She claimed $250,000 as her share of the house, and another $250,000 in punitive damages.
 Mason countersued, claiming emotional distress from being left at the altar.
 In December 2006, both of the parties dropped their respective lawsuits.

-On March 15, 2008, Wilbanks's ex-fiancé, John Mason, married another woman, Shelley Martin, in a quiet ceremony at his parents' home in Duluth, Georgia.
-Wilbanks and Mason's original wedding was to have had 600 guests and 28 bridesmaids.
+On March 15, 2008, Wilbanks's ex-fiancé, John Mason, married another woman in a quiet ceremony at his parents' home in Duluth, Georgia.
+In June 2010, Wilbanks announced via Facebook that she had been in a relationship since early in 2009.

-In June 2010, Wilbanks announced via Facebook that she had been dating twice-divorced landscaper Greg Hutson since early in 2009.
+Wilbanks married businessman Greg Hutson in March of 2010; the couple divorced in April 2021.